perkygva/linux_server/README.md

 ### Update and Upgrade packages
 `sudo apt-get update
 sudo apt-get upgrade`
+**There are 4 blacklisted packages for upgrade under unattended upgrades**

 ### Create new user `grader` and give `sudo` rights
 `sudo adduser grader`    #password is udacity